Jonny Greenwood: Guitar

-Greenwood often uses effect pedals, such as the Marshall ShredMaster distortion pedal used on many 90s Radiohead songs.
+For distorted tones on many 1990s Radiohead songs, Greenwood uses the Marshall ShredMaster.
 For the "My Iron Lung" riff, he uses a DigiTech Whammy pedal to pitch-shift his guitar by one octave, creating a "glitchy, lo-fi" sound.
+He has used a Roland RE-201 Space Echo unit on several albums.
 On "Identikit" and several Smile songs, Greenwood uses a delay effect to create "angular" synchronised repeats.
-His main amplifiers are a Vox AC30 and a Fender 85.
+Greenwood said that "treating the delay as [the guitar's] equal opened up lots of directions".